Olive Branch, Mississippi: 19th and 20th centuries

 At the turn of the 20th century, nearly 200 people lived in Olive Branch.
 In the ensuing years, several modern amenities were introduced in the village, including the first cotton gin (1910), a public water system (1922), and electrical service (1927).
 The Olive Branch School, built in 1908, replaced an overcrowded 1873 building and served as Bethel Township High School while accommodating lower grades.
 After a fire in 1913, it was rebuilt in 1915 on its original foundation.
 A new high school was built in 1929, leading to the 1929 school becoming Olive Branch Junior High.
 Classes continued in the 1908 building until the early 1970s, after which it became a district warehouse.
 The school's design, by architect Charles Insco Williams, showcases Craftsman style with features like random field stone, stucco, deep eaves, and a low-pitched tile roof.
-The Olive Branch High School stands as the only remaining historic building on the Tecumseh campus and reflects the community's commitment to quality education.
+The Olive Branch High School stands as the only remaining historic building on the Tecumseh campus.
 T.H.
 Norvell's cheese plant (at the side of present-day Cadence Bank) opened in 1929, becoming the first major industry in Olive Branch.
 A public sewer system was built, and local streets were paved c.
 1940.
 The village experienced modest growth during the next few decades, rising from 441 in the 1940 census, to 534 in 1950, and 642 in 1960.
 Growth accelerated in the 1960s, and by 1970 the population had more than doubled to 1,513.
 The Civil Rights Movement in the American South during the 1950s and 1960s involved a diverse group of people.
 The movement sought legal enforcement of equality for African Americans that was guaranteed by the U. S. Constitution.
 At various points between 1954 and 1970, participants in the movement represented all strata of American life.
 White and Black people joined in the struggle, southerners as well as northerners agitated, Midwesterners and westerners participated, and women, along with men, protested.
 Elderly and young Americans were active in the movement as well; however, students from middle school through college came to the struggle much later than most.
 Not until the 1960s did a substantial number of America's youth join and contribute their efforts to the struggle.
 In 1962, Dr Leslie McLemore was the first African American to vote in DeSoto County.
 In 1971, a site located a few miles from downtown Olive Branch was chosen as the home of Holiday Inn University and Conference Center.
 Simultaneous with the construction of the university, Holiday Inn began work on a 3000 acre industrial park.
 This was followed by the opening of Olive Branch Airport in January 1973.
 With a runway length of 6000 ft, it is currently one of Mississippi's five busiest airports for landings and takeoffs.
 U.S. Highway 78 was built through Olive Branch in 1974.
 Such developments and infrastructure improvements brought an influx of jobs, industries, and people to DeSoto County and Olive Branch.